-PowerShell and CMD.exe are still used in computing today, though not interchangeably.
-The capabilities of PowerShell far outweigh those of CMD.exe and includes more than 130 general command-line tools.
-Powershell is now the default command shell in Windows, taking CMD.exe’s mantle in 2017, with users able to access it through File Explorer.
+PowerShell and CMD are still used in computing today, though not interchangeably.
+The capabilities of PowerShell far outweigh those of CMD, with more than 130 general command-line tools.
+It has been the default since 2017, but has not usurped CMD entirely.

-PowerShell is significantly more powerful and rich in capabilities compared to CMD.exe; it’s able to manage hundreds of machines across different platforms whereas CMD.exe is only capable of executing much simpler tasks on a smaller scale.
+PowerShell is significantly more powerful and rich in capabilities compared to CMD; it’s able to manage hundreds of machines across different platforms whereas CMD is only capable of executing much simpler tasks on a smaller scale.

 Jeffrey Snover, the head of the PowerShell project team, designed the tool as the missing link between Microsoft's GUI-based administrative tools and the rich set of application programming interfaces (APIs) that expose the company's .NET framework.

-Snover was the author of the original Monad whitepaper from 2022 and said in a 2017 interview that the project was born out of a desire to bring UNIX tools to Windows, but core architectural differences proved too steep a stumbling block to achieve that goal.
+Snover was the author of the original ‘Monad’ (code for PowerShell when it was in development) whitepaper from 2022.
+He said in a 2017 interview that the project was born out of a desire to bring UNIX tools to Windows, but that core architectural differences proved too steep a stumbling block to achieve that goal.

-Unlike CMD.exe, PowerShell is an object-oriented tool.
+PowerShell is an object-oriented tool, by comparison.
 Objects are representations of items like files and directories that have their own properties and actions that you can call upon in the CLI.
 PowerShell understands everything in Windows as an object but also lets you create your own object types.

 CMDlets come in a simple verb-noun form and enable you to get things done quickly.
 For example, typing Get-Member gives you information about an object, like its properties or attributes.